-- 6. What is the evidence (from genetic associations, biomarker data and animal models) that complement is activated in FSGS? - 7.
-Is complement activation causally related to disease development in FSGS or is it a result of glomerular injury? - 8.
-Which forms of FSGS are more likely to be causally driven by complement activation?
+- 7. What is the evidence (from genetic associations, biomarker data and animal models) that complement is activated in FSGS? - 8.
+Is complement activation causally related to disease development in FSGS or is it a result of glomerular injury? - 9.
+Which forms of FSGS are more likely to be causally driven by complement activation? - 10.
+Do any co-morbid conditions increase complement activity in this disease?